reinosofrancisco/nvim/README.md

 `<Space> gg` -> live_grep

 Remember to install the dependency
-Windows - `choco install ripgrep`
 Ubuntu  - `sudo apt-get install ripgrep`

 ## Fzf-native
 For Linux it just works.

-For Windows:
-This is ~20 times faster than the default fzy-lua pattern used make dependency for windows
-`choco install make`
-Then find the path to the plugins folder installed by Vim-Plug.
-On Windows it should be $HOME/.local/share/nvim/site/plugged/* go into /telescope-ffzf-native and run `make`

 ## Settings and Remaps
 They are in $HOME/.config/nvim/lua/tangorf/*